Classifying Anomalies THrough Outer Density Estimation (CATHODE)

 The first step of the \cathode{} method is to train a conditional density estimator on the outer data.
 Assuming the signal is mostly contained in the SR (as it is here), then the density estimator will learn $p_\text{data}(x|m\notin{\rm SR})\approx p_{\text{bg}}(x|m\notin{\rm SR})$, where $m=m_{JJ}$ and $x=\left(m_{J_1},\,\, \Delta m_J,\,\, \tau_{21}^{J_1}, \,\, \tau_{21}^{J_2}\right)$.

 In this work, we focus on a single baseline density estimator: the Masked Autoregressive Flow (MAF) with affine transformations~\cite{2017arXiv170507057P}.
 This was used previously in Ref.~\cite{Nachman:2020lpy} and was found to perform well on the LHCO R\&D dataset.
 (See also Ref.~\cite{Stein:2020rou} for another density estimator that performed well on this dataset.)
+As in \cite{Nachman:2020lpy}, we will use a base distribution consisting of the unit normal.
 In a subsequent publication \cite{ourfuturework} we will compare and contrast different methods for conditional density estimation.
 For a description of MAFs and normalizing flows more generally, we refer the reader to Refs.~\cite{Nachman:2020lpy,Krause:2021ilc} or to reviews in the ML literature~\cite{2019arXiv190809257K,2019arXiv191202762P}.

-As in Ref.~\cite{Nachman:2020lpy}, the features are shifted and scaled to the range $x\in (0,1)$, logit transformed, and finally standardized by subtracting the mean and dividing by the standard deviation of the training set before being passed to the density estimator.
+As in Ref.~\cite{Nachman:2020lpy}, the features are shifted and scaled to the range $x\in (0,1)$, logit transformed,\footnote{$\mathrm{logit}(x) = \mathrm{ln}\left( \frac{x}{1-x} \right)$} and finally standardized by subtracting the mean and dividing by the standard deviation of the training set before being passed to the density estimator.
 This transformation was chosen since it improves the accuracy of the density estimator by turning regions of difficulty (typically sharp edges) into smooth tails, which are easier to learn.